doctor3w/Dance-Dance-Evolution/docs/index.md

 Inside of GameData, we have two counters running to keep track of the next sequence number to add and the current sequence number to hit.
 This allows us to grab the arrow objects by number and add new ones.
 We also have a score variable, which whenever updated we post a notification for the GameController to update the score label on screen.

-On the PIC we have a simple thread running every 60 milliseconds which reads in the values of 4 input pins, checks if it is high, shifts it over a number of bits, and then ORs it into the byte to send.
+On the second PIC (which runs signal processing and user input polling) we have a simple thread running every 60 milliseconds which reads in the values of 4 input pins, checks if it is high, shifts it over a number of bits, and then ORs it into the byte to send.
 The code snippet below shows how we achieved this, where `arrows_to_send` is a pre-inverted arrow sequence generated from the wavelet transforms.

 ```c
 send_byte = 0; // byte to send